 Doncaster Archives on King Edward Road, Balby, is now closed due to preparation work for relocation.
 The archival collections, previously on-site at the Archives, have gone into storage outside of the Doncaster borough and as such are inaccessible.
 Although we cannot carry out any enquiry work from the archives records we can offer advice and assistance with your general enquiries.

-Get in touch with Doncaster Archives by email on [email protected] for enquiries relating to research or archival records and we’ll do our best to get back to you as quickly as possible.
+You can get in touch with Doncaster Archives by email on [email protected] for information and updates on the archives service and our relocating progress; we’ll do our best to get back to you as quickly as possible.

 The documents held at the Archives are available to view in our public reading room on King Edward Road.
 We recommend that you make an appointment to guarantee a seat in the reading room as space is limited.

 We hold the records of local government in Doncaster from 1194 to the 21st century.
 These feature a dozen royal charters, building control plans, and records of local schools and colleges.

 The Archives also has records from the 90-plus parishes of the archdeaconry of Doncaster going back to 1538, estate papers of the local gentry, business records from the Plant and other major employers, and records of the various local courts and hospitals.

 We can provide photocopies of many of the documents in our care but some are subject to certain restrictions (for example, we are unable to provide copies of parish register entries).
 Get in touch to find out if a document can be copied or photographed (charges apply).
 We are happy to offer advice on the preservation of records and, if appropriate, to accept records into the Archives to ensure their safekeeping.